About Oregon Supported Living Program

 Our mission at Oregon Supported Living Program is to enhance the lives of adults with developmental disabilities by providing person-centered residential, vocational and supported living programs with emphasis on the arts and community integration.

-Oregon Supported Living Program began in 1978 through the inspiration of Dan Close and Valerie Taylor, under the auspices of the University of Oregon.
+Oregon Supported Living Program began in 1978. under the auspices of the University of Oregon.
 The initial endeavor was a semi-independent living program, providing various support services for individuals with mild disabilities who maintained their own residences in Eugene.
-In 1987 OSLP expanded to serve persons with more complex disabilities who had been displaced by the closure of Siuslaw Care Center in Florence and the downsizing of Fairview Training Center, a state institution in Salem, Oregon.
+OSLP then expanded to serve persons with more complex disabilities who had been displaced by the closure of Siuslaw Care Center in Florence and the downsizing of Fairview Training Center, a state institution in Salem, Oregon.
 This for many was the end of an era of inhumane treatment and substandard living conditions.

-In July of 1988 OSLP separated formal administrative ties with the University of Oregon and became a private non-profit organization.
-Our 24 Hour Residential Program now includes eighteen group homes, and our Supported Living Program which serves adults who live in homes of their choice throughout Eugene and Springfield.
-OSLP has expanded to offer a Community Inclusion and Employment Program and our new Arts & Culture Program, which is one of the nation’s first inclusive community arts program and is open to the whole community.
+In July of 1988, OSLP separated formal administrative ties with the University of Oregon and became a private non-profit organization.
+Our 24 Hour Residential Program now includes several group homes, our Supported Living Program which serves adults who live in homes of their choice throughout Eugene and Springfield.
+OSLP has expanded to offer a Community Inclusion and Employment Program and our newest program, The OSLP Arts & Culture Program, which is one of the nation’s first inclusive community arts program and is open to the whole community.